 Black Ink Pens

-White Ink Pen
+White Ink Pens

 Colored Pens or Pencils

-Note: Some scrapbookers may argue that photo corners are not an essential tool in scrapbooking, because you can simply apply adhesive to the back of a photo for display.
+Tip: Some scrapbookers may argue that photo corners are not an essential tool in scrapbooking, because you can simply apply adhesive to the back of a photo for display.
 My experience has been that using photo corners on non-digital photos saves time and avoids headaches and heartaches.

 Stapler and Staples